kingdomtiz/nela-dev/apis/native-sdk/c++/account-interface.md

 <summary>Parameters</summary>

 * UINT32
-  * nListVerb - a standard list manipulation verb, no LIST\_VERB\_MODIFY semantics \[IN]
+  * nListVerb \[IN] - A standard list manipulation verb, no LIST\_VERB\_MODIFY semantics.
-* CHAR \*
+* BYTE \*
-  * nIdentityID - the ID of this identity \[IN]
+  * nIdentityID \[IN] - The ID of this identity.
 * PermissionInfo
-  * nPermission - the permission corresponding to the identity, the identity held by the user has all permissions by default, and needs to be set externally \[IN]
+  * nPermission \[IN] - The permission corresponding to the identity, the identity held by the user has all permissions by default, and needs to be set externally.
 * INT
-  * nLastTime - the expiration date of the file when the public key of the identity is used for default encryption, please be sure to pass in -1, the creator of the file has the permission to use it indefinitely \[IN]
+  * nLastTime \[IN] - The expiration date of the file when the public key of the identity is used for default encryption, please be sure to pass in -1, the creator of the file has the permission to use it indefinitely.
-* CHAR \*
+* BYTE \*
-  * pKeyBuf - the key binary format information of the identity, byte unit \[IN]
+  * pKeyBuf \[IN] - The key binary format information of the identity, byte unit.
 * INT32
-  * nKeyLen - the length of the key binary format information of the identity, in bytes \[IN]
+  * nKeyLen \[IN] - The length of the key binary format information of the identity, in bytes.

 </details>